arl/gitmux/README.md

 `gitmux` configuration is split into 3 sections:
  - symbols: they are just strings of unicode characters
  - styles: they are tmux format strings (`man tmux` for reference)
- - display: defines the layout in the form of a YAML array, seperators should be surrounded in single quotes example: `display: [branch, '..', remote, ' - ', flags]`
+ - display: defines the layout in the form of a YAML array, separators should be surrounded in single quotes example: `display: [branch, '..', remote, ' - ', flags]`

 ## Troubleshooting